 Back in 1931, New York’s Empire State Building became the first well known building to use aluminium components in its construction.
 87 years, 100 floors, 6,500 windows and one enormous gorilla swatting away planes atop a roof later and their is still hundreds of tonnes of aluminium used in the iconic skycraper's structure.

 Humanity had not even heard of aluminium’s existence as little as 200 years ago.
 Now, however, aluminium is one of the construction industry’s favourite materials thanks to an abundance of qualities that make it easier to work with, ship and recycle.

-Aluminium, especially the more slimline varieties, has become a go-to product for architects advising aluminium doors and windows to clients looking to improve the thermal performance and overall appearance of extensions and conservatories.
+Aluminium, especially the more slimline varieties, has become a go-to product for architects advising aluminium doors to clients looking to improve the thermal performance and overall appearance of extensions and conservatories.

 In this blog we will take a closer look at aluminium doors and why, like King Kong back in 1932, they are so firmly on the rise.